AngievR05/AngievR05/README.md

 ## 🪩 Design Philosophy

-> “Technology should feel — not just function.”
+> “Technology should feel, not just function.”

-Every project I build carries a bit of soul: a sense of humanity through interaction design, emotional color systems, and microinteractions.
+Every project I build carries a bit of soul: a sense of humanity through interaction design, emotional colour systems, and microinteractions.
 I write code like a designer and design like a developer — ensuring the *form follows function*, and function follows feeling.

 I’m currently exploring **AI-assisted interfaces**, **data-driven empathy in UX**, and **intelligent front-end systems** that adapt to user context.